How Much Water Runners Really Need

 While far too little water can clearly kill your runner's high, you shouldn't have to stress too much about your intake.
 If you drink whenever you're thirsty, you're at least warding off the threat of dehydration.

-That said, if you work best with a specific goal, here are some stats that might help you set some targets: A report found that women who were adequately hydrated consumed 91 ounces of water from all drinks and foods each day, and men averaged 125 ounces.
+That said, if you work best with a specific goal, here are some stats that might help you set some targets: A report found that women who were adequately hydrated consumed 2.7 litres of water from all drinks and foods each day, and men averaged 3.7 litres.
 About 80 percent of that came from water and other beverages, and the other 20 percent came from water-rich foods (fruits and vegetables are an especially good source).

 The idea is to replace that sweat as you lose it.
-“If you’re training for longer than an hour, you should be drinking anywhere from 24 to 32 ounces per hour of your run,” says Ryan Maciel, RD, the head performance-nutrition coach at Precision Nutrition.
-That’s about 8 ounces every 15 to 20 minutes.
+"If you're training for longer than an hour, you should be drinking anywhere from 710ml to 945ml per hour of your run", says Ryan Maciel, RD, the head performance-nutrition coach at Precision Nutrition.
+That's about 235ml every 15 to 20 minutes.
 P.S.
 You want to sip, not chug.
-Aside from taking in too much water and coughing it back up (sexy), gulping can also cause GI distress (even sexier), says Maciel.
+Aside from taking in too much water and coughing it back up (sexy), gulping can also cause gastro-intestinal distress (even sexier), says Maciel.

-Make sure to rehydrate when you finish your workout too.
-One easy way to gauge how much to drink is to weigh yourself before and after you’ve trained for an hour or more, says Maciel.
-“If you lose a pound, then you should replace that with about 16 ounces of fluid,” he says.
+Make sure you rehydrate when you finish your workout too.
+One easy way to gauge how much to drink is to weigh yourself before and after you've trained for an hour or more, says Maciel.
+"If you lose half a kilogram, then you should replace that with about 475ml of fluid", he says.
 If you lose more, drink more during the hours after your run.

 Relying on public water fountains to stay hydrated during your workout is at best tough and at worst impossible.
 Gripping a water bottle throughout your run, especially a hot, sweaty run, can be a total drag too.
 A few good solutions: handheld bottles that fit into a carrier with a band that slides over your hand; bottle belts, which put the weight of the water on your hips; and vests that let you stash bottles on your chest or have bladders with straws on the back.
 Or if you're in a city, ask a friend (or two) to meet you with water somewhere along your route.